The History of NCIL – How did we get here?

 3. Right to Self-Determination

-If someone needs help to make decisions then decision-making should be made as close to the person as possible, reflecting the person’s own interests and preferences.
+If someone needs help to make decisions then decision-making should be made

 I have the authority, support or representation to make my own decisions.